Introduction to Mobile Agents

 4. Communicative

-The mobile agents are communicative.
-They constantly communicate with the host node and the node where they transfer; they communicate with different users, different systems.
-Do you think it is all possible without being able to establish secure communication?
+They are communicative.
+They constantly communicate with the host node and the node where they transfer; they communicate with different users and systems.
+Do you think it is all possible without establishing secure communication?

 The image below shows the working of the mobile agents.

-Here, we can see that the data from one agent is being sent to the internet, and the same data is being transferred from the internet to agent 1 and agent three, and this is the same data agent 1 sends to agent 2.
-Meaning, the data bundles are being able to relocate through different agents from one place to another.
+Here, we can see that the data from one agent is being sent to the Internet, and the same data is being transferred from the Internet to Agent 1 and Agent 3, and this is the same data Agent 1 sends to Agent 2.
+This means the data bundles can relocate through different agents from one place to another.
 This reduces network traffic.

 Advantages of Mobile Agents